Sri Lanka is a sheet of bubble wrap.

 Sri Lanka is an island so unless you happen to be a polar bear, you’re catching a plane.
 There’s no ferry from Sri Lanka to India (which pains my overlander’s heart).
 There is, however, an underwater bridge built by ancient gods, but I’ve heard it’s kinda hard to find.

 Actually, I’m going to be serious for a second.
-Considering most travellers I meet here are either short-term, relatively fresh, or coming from Southeast Asia, I’m giving some sincere, genuine advice (as opposed to all that false advice I give you regularly to maliciously mislead you… muahahahah).
+Considering most travellers I meet here are either short-term, relatively fresh, or travelling from Southeast Asia, I’m giving some sincere, genuine advice (as opposed to all that false advice I give you to maliciously mislead you… muahahahah).

 If you haven’t yet explored South Asia, fly to Nepal.
 Go see the giants, roll some joints with them, and then, when you’re feeling appropriately levelled-up, cross the border to Mama India.
 That’s a nice progression.